th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 ## `GetLockKeyTag(oObject)` - Routine 538

 - `538.
 GetLockKeyTag`
-- Get the tag of the key that will open the lock on oObject.
+- Get the tag of the [KEY](KEY-File-Format) that will open the lock on oObject.

 - `oObject`: object